ServiceStack/servicestack.net/MyApp/_posts/2026-08-25_servicestack-pdf.md

 ## The complete PDF lifecycle for .NET Apps

-:::youtube BhATkVOXknE
+:::youtube HVUnpqrV49g
-Turn Any PDF into a Dynamic API with AI, Typst & ServiceStack
+ServiceStack PDF Overview
 :::

 Here is what we want at the end: an ordinary ServiceStack API that returns a real invoice, with no LLM anywhere near it.